Bigots, hooligans to test Polish image at Euro 2012

 “Race was not an issue in my election,” Godson said.

-“People voted for me because I was a good councilor and they could see that I had a strong community conscience and was prepared to help people,” he added.
+“People voted for me because I was a good councillor and they could see that I had a strong community conscience and was prepared to help people,” he added.

 Additional reporting by Adrian Krajewski, Anna Rychert and Chris Borowski; Editing by Alastair Macdonald